lizzypokerface/design-patterns-an-exploration/design_patterns_python/README.md

 # A Collection of Design Patterns in Python

 This repository contains implementations of all 23 GoF (Gang of Four) Design Patterns in Python.
-You can find the source course [here](https://www.udemy.com/course/design-patterns-in-python/learn/lecture/25231942#overview).
+You can find the source [here](https://www.udemy.com/course/design-patterns-in-python/learn/lecture/25231942#overview).

 ## Design Patterns